Dathasai1234/Personal-Notes/Security/Trainings/Training - 3/Threats.md

 | ![[Pasted image 20240124122810.png]] | ![[Pasted image 20240124122819.png]] |
 ```

-# What is a network security threat?
+# What is a Network Security Threat?

 protects the boundary between internal and external networks, keeping sensitive information vital and safe from unauthorized users.

-## Types of network threats
+## Types of Network Threats

 - #malware
 	- The malware or malicious software are software designed to damage the target device.